 Alabama Boating Accident Statistics

 Boating accidents like these in Alabama are not uncommon, unfortunately, but many of them can be prevented.
-According to the U.S. Coast Guard’s “2016 Recreational Boating Statistics” report, 46 boating accidents in Alabama caused 14 deaths, injured 36, and resulted in more than $550,000 in property damage.
-The number of injuries was even higher in 2015, at 79.
+According to the U.S. Coast Guard’s “2018 Recreational Boating Statistics” report, 66 boating accidents in Alabama caused 17 deaths, and resulted in hundreds-of-thousands of dollars in property damage.
+The number of injuries was even higher in 2017, at 70 boating accidents and 21 deaths.

 Based on national annual statistics, this report provides information about the cause and effect of recreational boating accidents.